-And while the film focusses on the tension between Jiro and his first son Yoshikazu’s imminent (for at least 15 years) inheritance of Jiro’s tiny 10 seater sushi bar in Sukiyabashi, Tokyo (graced by U.S. President Barak Obama on his 2014 visit to Japan), the real tension is in the anachronism that is Jiro’s world and the global eating phenomenon that is now “sooshi”-mostly cheap, mayonnaise infested rolls that are made by sushi robots from Moscow to LA to Sydney.
-Just look at the publicity shot-six men sporting scary eyebrows and starched whites-it’s symbolic of a sushi that is far removed from the sushi go round world of Calfornia and tuna mayo rolls.
+And while the film focuses on the tension between Jiro and his first son Yoshikazu’s imminent (for at least 15 years) succession to inherit Jiro’s 10 seater sushi bar in Tokyo’s Sukiyabashi, the real tension is between the anachronism that is Jiro’s world and the global eating phenomenon of ‘sooshi’-mostly cheap, mayonnaise infested rolls sold as fast food from Moscow to LA to Sydney.
+Just look at the publicity shot-six men sporting scary eyebrows and starched whites-it’s symbolic of a sushi that is far removed from the sushi go round world of California rolls.

-Perhaps my disappointment with “Jiro Dreams of Sushi” is due to the fact that I had already seen the inspiring 2008 documentary about Jiro on NHK, Japan’s public TV network, which explored in mesmerising detail, Jiro’s obsession with perfection in simplicity.
-This highly acclaimed “Professional” series airs weekly in Japan and features the work and professionalism of various people who are leaders their respective fields, and Jiro Ono’s documentary aired shortly after his shop received 3 stars in the inaugural and highly controversial Michelin Guide to Tokyo, 2008.
+Perhaps my disappointment with Jiro Dreams of Sushi is due to the fact that I’d seen the inspiring 2008 documentary about Jiro on Japan’s public broadcaster NHK, which explored in mesmerising detail Jiro’s obsession with perfection in simplicity.
+Part of the highly acclaimed ‘Professional’ series featuring people who are leaders in their respective fields, this program about Jiro Ono aired shortly after his restaurant controversially received 3 stars in the inaugural and Michelin Guide to Tokyo 2008.

-Being 85, Jiro is a legend in his own lifetime.
-And “Jiro Dreams of Sushi” is really worth seeing if you want a glimpse into a world which will be no longer.
-It is less about Japan, or sushi, but more about a time when things were…simpler.
-When men were men, when women ate less (there’s a scene in which Jiro tells his customers that he makes his sushi slightly smaller for the ladies…, in fact the only scene where women appear), and fresh fish was available.
-Post tsunami and Fukushima, fresh fish for sushi is harder to get-and by some estimates, 2048 might spell the end to commercial fishing.
-Soon, all of us may only be dreaming of sushi…
+Jiro is a legend in his own lifetime.
+And Jiro Dreams of Sushi is really worth seeing if you want a glimpse into a world that will be no longer.
+It is less about Japan, or sushi, but more about a time when things were…well different.
+When men dominated, when women ‘ate less’ (there’s a scene in which Jiro tells his customers that he makes his sushi slightly smaller for the womenfolk… the only scene where women appear), and fresh fish was abundantly available.
+Post tsunami and the Fukushima nuclear disaster, fresh fish for sushi is harder to get-and by some estimates, 2048 might spell the end to commercial fishing.
+Soon, all of us may be merely dreaming of sushi…

 by Masako Fukui, Copyright Kei’s Kitchen